 Triton: Triton, with its retrograde and highly inclined orbit about Neptune, is most likely a Kuiper belt object which wandered close to Neptune.
 There, it was captured into orbit, possibly colliding with (and destroying) one of Neptune's regular satellites.
-The initial orbit would have been highly eccentric, but tidal interactions with N
+The initial orbit would have been highly

 Neptune's original satellite system would have been destroyed by mutual collisions when Triton induced chaotic perturbations in their orbits.
 Nereid was almost ejected from the system, but not quite.
 The giant planets acquired their atmospheres during their formation.
 The much smaller terrestrial planets, however, couldn't hold on to much gas during their formation, and what atmosphere they had was probably lost during the major bombardment.